 The best way to prevent hepatitis A is to be vaccinated.
 Two HAV vaccines are available: Havrix and Vaqta.
 Both of these vaccines require two injections, usually administered six months apart.
 A combination vaccine for HAV and hepatitis B virus (Twinrix) is also available.

-- People 1 year old and older traveling to or working in countries with high or intermediate prevalence of hepatitis A, such as those in Central or South America, Mexico, Asia, Africa and Eastern Europe
+- Adults and children traveling to or working in countries with high or intermediate prevalence of hepatitis A, such as those in Central or South America, Mexico, Asia, Africa and Eastern Europe.

-- People with chronic liver disease, such as hepatitis B or hepatitis C
+- Persons with chronic liver disease, such as fatty liver disease, alcoholic liver disease, and hepatitis B or C.

-The HAV vaccine is very effective.
-More than 99 percent of people who are vaccinated develop immunity against the virus and will never get HAV even if they are exposed to it.
+The hepatitis A vaccine is very effective.
+More than 99 percent of people who are vaccinated develop immunity against the virus and will never get hep A even if they are exposed to it.

 If side effects from the hepatitis A vaccine occur, they are usually mild and may include soreness at the injection site and mild flu-like symptoms.